International Earth Science Olympiad: History

 The logo of the 2017 International Earth Science Olympiad.

 The 2015 IESO took place in Poços de Caldas, Minas Gerais, Brazil.
 31 countries participated in IESO 2016 in Mie Prefecture, Japan.
 In 2017, the International Earth Science Olympiad was hosted by France.

 The logo of the 2018 International Earth Science Olympiad.

 The 2018 IESO was hosted by Thailand on the Mahidol University campuses.
 The United States won first place in both the 2018 and 2019 IESO.
 In 2018, the United States won four gold medals, the first time the United States had won any gold medals in its history of competing in the IESO.
 In 2019, the United States won two gold and two silver medals.

 The 2020 IESO was canceled due to the COVID-19 pandemic.
 In 2021, the IESO was entirely virtual with a modified format.
 Each country was allowed a team of eight students who may compete in one or more activities.
 The IESO consisted of six activities: the Data Mining Test (DMT), the National Team Field Investigation (NTFI), the Earth Systems Project (ESP), Mission to Mars, the Earth Systems Pledge, and IESO Art and Science.
 Competitive activities were graded as Excellent, Very Good, or Good.

 Selection Process

-Selection processes for teams represented at the IESO varies from country to country.
-Countries like China and Australia administer exams that progressively increase in difficulty for the purposes of team selection.
-In the United States, students are chosen by the United States Earth Science Organization (USESO) after a series of exams administered at a summer camp designed for team selection and preparation.
-The USESO program also features mock team events and field practicals in preparation for similar events at the IESO.
+Selection processes for teams represented at the IESO vary from country to country.
+In China, students are selected through the Chinese Earth Science Olympiad (CESO), which consists of regional preliminary rounds followed by a national final.
+Gold medalists in the national competition may be selected for the national training team, from which members of the Chinese IESO team are chosen based on their performance during training and interviews.
+Participation in national selection processes can be substantial.
+In the 2025–2026 competition cycle, more than 76,000 students took part in the preliminary selection for the Chinese Earth Science Olympiad.

+In Australia, students begin with the Earth and Environmental Science division of the Australian Science Olympiad Exam.
+High-performing eligible students may be invited to the Australian Science Olympiad Summer School at the Australian National University, where further training and assessments are conducted.
+Four students are ultimately selected to represent Australia at the IESO and undergo additional training before the international competition.

+In the United States, students begin with the National Open Exam administered by the United States Earth Science Organization (USESO).
+High-performing students are invited to the USESO Training Camp, a residential program where participants undertake theoretical and practical examinations, field activities, and team investigations.
+At the conclusion of the camp, four students are selected for the U.S. Earth Science Team based on their performance in examinations and team investigations.

+Although these selection systems differ in structure and format, each participating country or territory ultimately conducts its own process to select the students who will represent it at the IESO.